Tvalc/GCA/docs/Story/chapters/Ch6.md

   - Claims it's for their own good
   - Party must fight their former ally
   - Krix's defeat triggers system alerts
+  - With Krix's betrayal and removal from the party, the group now consists of Hazel, Tom, Lisa, Jen, Glitch, and Mnemosyne (as a new ally).
+The group receives a UI notification: "Party Full – Maximum 4 Members."
+Players must choose which four characters to keep active, with the others available at rest points.

 ### Scene 6: Memory Recovery
 - **Location**: B4 - Deep Web Diving, Mnemosyne's Archive